kapouik/puppet-remi/README.md

 ## Description

-This module configure [Remi's RPM repository](http://rpms.famillecollet.com/) and import RPM-GPG-KEY-remi.
+This module configure [Remi's RPM repository](http://rpms.famillecollet.com/) and import the RPM GPG key file.

+It is a fork of [hfm module](https://github.com/hfm/puppet-remi) that do not look like to be update anymore.

 ## Setup